arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.usb-display/content.md

 ### Conclusion

-This project demonstrates how to read and display **16-bit RGB565 images** from a USB drive onto the Arduino GIGA Display.
+This project demonstrates how to read and display **16-bit RGB565 images** from a USB drive onto the Arduino GIGA Display Shield.
 The row-by-row approach optimizes memory usage while ensuring smooth rendering.
 This technique is useful for **digital signage, interactive kiosks, and embedded GUI projects**.